Victor-48/JobsAnalytics/README.md

 # Job Portal Analytics Dashboard

 A full-stack application designed to provide interactive analytics for job postings.
-The project features a React/Vite frontend with rich drag-and-drop charts, a Spring Boot backend, a Neo4j Graph Database, and an integrated LLM ("Ask your Data") feature powered by either Ollama or OpenAI.
+The project features a React/Vite frontend with drag-and-drop charts, a Spring Boot backend, a Neo4j Graph Database, and an integrated LLM ("Ask your Data") feature powered by either Ollama or OpenAI.

 ## Prerequisites